 Built in 1982, by the Delaware Marine and Manufacturing of Milford, Delaware (hull #120) as the Odin for the Eklof Marine Corporation of Staten Island, New York.

-In 2011, K-Sea Transportation was acquired by Kirby Inland Transportation of Houston, Texas.
+In 2011, the K-Sea Transportation Partnership Incorporated was acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.

-The tug has a fuel capacity of 29,430 gallons, 520 gallons of lube oil, 11,750 gallons of ballast water, and 2,800 gallons of potable water.
+Her electrical service is provided by two, 50kW Condec Lima generator sets.
+Driven by two, Detroit Diesel 471 diesel engines.
+The tug's capacities are 29,430 gallons of fuel, 520 gallons of lube oil, 11,750 gallons of ballast water, and 2,800 gallons of potable water.

-(Bob Mattsson, Harold E. Tartell, Larry Ludwig)
+(Robert Mattsson, Larry Ludwig)